dosbox-staging/dosbox-staging/CODE_OF_CONDUCT.md

 ### Scope

-This goal of this document is to preserve the well being of the project and its community, and we will will restrict or remove participation from those who disrupt the project and its participants.
+This goal of this document is to preserve the well being of the project and its participants and we will restrict or remove those who disrupt them.

 This code does not replace the terms of service or acceptable use policies that are provided by the websites used to support this community.
 Nor does this code apply to communications or actions that take place outside of the context of this community.
-Many participants in this project are also subject to codes of conduct based on their employment.
 This code is a social-contract that informs participants of our social expectations.
 It is not a terms of service or legal contract.

 ## License and Acknowledgement